Moldova Motion

 We stay in the Dedeman Grand hotel , nowadays taken over by the Radisson Hotel Group.
 A fine place.
 Especially the rooms are spacious.
 When I open a drawer from the bedside table I notice several condoms.

 Dinner at trendy restaurant ‘La Taifas’.
 Caviar and sturgeon, amazing.
-Breakfast next morning is accompanied by a nice girl playing the harp.
+During breakfast a nice girl plays the harp.
 Beautiful atmosphere!

 Chisinau, capital of Moldova